toddwschneider/ballr/README.md

 ### Filters

 BallR lets you filter shots along a few dimensions (zone, angle, distance, made/missed) by adjusting the inputs in the sidebar.
 When you apply filters, the shot chart and summary stats update automatically to reflect whatever subset of shots you have chosen.

+### Color themes

+BallR comes with light and dark color themes, and you can define your own theme in `court_themes.R`

 ### Data